aaronjensen/software-development/best-practices.md

 asked which technique was better, which was not a question that the Toyota hosts understood.
-The cognitive dissonance demonstrated here is a result of one party believing that something was a "best practice" and another party recognizing that that practice was a specific countermeasure to a specific circumstance.
+The cognitive dissonance demonstrated here is a result of one party believing that something was a "best practice" and another party recognizing that that practice was a specific countermeasure to a specific circumstance, and that specific circumstances may be limited to specific moments in time.

 The software development community is filled with assertions of "best practices".
 Some of these are downright harmful, while others are merely